Suggested links

 Symptoms of OCD

-Obsessive Compulsive Disorder breaks down into two main categories: thoughts (obsessions) and actions (compulsions).
+Obsessive-compulsive disorder breaks down into two main categories: thoughts (obsessions) and actions (compulsions).
 These obsessive thoughts and repetitive behaviors can often cause the person significant distress.

 OCD Obsessions

 Obsessions are intrusive and often irrational thoughts that regularly occur.
-These obsessive can often come with feelings of anxiety, shame, or disgust.
+These obsessions can often come with feelings of anxiety, shame, or disgust.
 They also tend to occur at inopportune times and can affect a person’s overall quality of life.

-Examples of obsessions include:
+Examples of common obsessions that can appear with OCD include:

-• Unpleasant thoughts or images
+• Unpleasant or disturbing thoughts and mental images

 • Fear of losing or misplacing things